Skip to content

 Caitlin Gilmore: Nurse, Midwife & Nutrition Consultant

-When she’s not formulating practitioner-grade supplements or supporting her online community, you’ll find her enjoying a chai latte, spending time with her family, friends and 2 border collies and hiking in nature.
+When she’s not formulating practitioner grade supplements or supporting her community, you’ll find her enjoying a chai latte, hiking in nature, or spending time with her family, friends, and two border collies.

 Read more